SRI-CSL/secure_ros_tools/README.rst

 Secure ROS tools
 ================

 ``secure_ros_tools`` contains tools to create configuration files for IPSec for the "Secure ROS" project.
+This can be used to configure IPsec in transport mode for any application.
+Currently only Ubuntu Linux is supported.

 Installation
 ------------